nginxinc/nginx-gateway-fabric/docs/developer/design-principles.md

 # Design Principles

-The aim of the NGINX Kubernetes Gateway is to become a fundamental infrastructure component within a Kubernetes cluster, serving as both an ingress and egress point for traffic directed towards the services (applications) running either within or outside the cluster.
+The aim of the NGINX Kubernetes Gateway is to become a fundamental infrastructure component within a Kubernetes cluster, serving as both an ingress and egress point for traffic directed towards the services (applications) running within or outside the cluster.
 Leveraging NGINX as a data plane technology, it harnesses the well-established reputation of NGINX as an open-source project widely recognized for its role as a web server, proxy, load balancer, and content cache.
 NGINX is renowned for its stability, high performance, security, and rich feature set, positioning it as a